 People can use their Rights when they are arrested.
 For example, if arrested, they have the right to not say a word to the police until they hire an attorney to speak on their behalf.
 Another time that people can use their Miranda Rights is when they are not properly read during an arrest.
 If the police officer does not fully and explicitly state the rights that they have, the validity of the entire case can be questioned.

 Anyone that is arrested for a crime can use their Miranda Rights and if they do not get read to them during the arrest, the person can and should speak to as many witnesses as possible.
 This can heavily sway the case in their favor.
 Miranda Rights are a crucial part of our justice system and great protection for citizens of the United States

-If you have been arrested in any city or jail, call the bail bonds staff at Avolevan Bail Bonds for free Bail Bond information.
+If you have been arrested in bail bonds chino city jail, call the bail bonds staff at Avolevan Bail Bonds for free Bail Bond information.
 We are open 24/7 to help you with your bail bonds needs.
 909-721-8204